colmbaston/festive-bot/README.md

 By default, Festive Bot only report on puzzle completions the current year's AoC (and therefore only does anything useful during December).
 Setting the `--all-years` flag allows reporting on puzzle completions for past AoC years as well, though the leaderboard standings for these years won't be posted.

-Festive Bot runs in a cycle, fetching events from the AoC leaderboard, sending webhooks, and then sleeping until the beginning of the next iteration.
+Festive Bot runs in a cycle, fetching events from the AoC leaderboard, sending webhooks, then sleeping until the beginning of the next iteration.
 The default iteration period is one hour, and can be modified by the `--period` option.
-The parameter is a positive integer representing the iteration period in minutes.
+The `mins` parameter is a positive integer representing the iteration period in minutes.
 The minimum accepted value is 15 minutes, limited to avoid requests being sent to the AoC API too frequently, and the maximum is 1440 minutes (one day).
+To ensure an iteration begins at 05:00 UTC each day (puzzle unlock time), `mins` should divide evenly into one day; if not, it is rounded up to the next factor.

 You may optionally send heartbeat status messages to the status webhook, which can be useful when Festive Bot is running on a machine that you cannot easily monitor.
 The frequency of the messages can be controlled by the `--heartbeat` option, with none being sent by default.
-The parameter is a positive integer representing the interval between heartbeats in minutes.
+The `mins` parameter is a positive integer representing the interval between heartbeats in minutes.
 The maximum accepted value is 10080 minutes (one week), the minimum being limited by the iteration period (see `--period`).
-Since heartbeats occur during the normal cycle of the program, the parameter should be divisible by the iteration period; if not, it is rounded up to the next multiple.
+Since heartbeats occur during the normal cycle of the program, `mins` should be divisible by the iteration period; if not, it is rounded up to the next multiple.

 ### Cached Files